 April 27–30, 2026

-In addition to examining genomic variability, the program will showcase advances in using data from wearables, imaging, and blood biomarkers to predict, diagnose, and monitor disease.
-Discussions will also address the challenges of collecting, curating, accessing and analyzing complex datasets across diverse populations, and how these efforts are being translated into better prevention, diagnosis, and treatment worldwide.
+In addition to examining genomic variability, the program will showcase cutting-edge advances in leveraging data from wearable technologies, medical imaging, and blood-based biomarkers to predict, diagnose, and monitor disease.
+Discussions will also address challenges in data collection, curation, accessibility, and analysis of complex datasets, and how these efforts are being translated into improved disease prevention, early diagnosis, and personalized treatment strategies worldwide.

 2400x800_2026D2-KSPopulationHealth26